abesford/seizzmic-site-0c00b/src/pages/index.md

     type: section_hero
     image_alt: Online meeting
     title: Get your digital plans right.
 Do extraordinary things.
-    content: >-
+    content: >
-      **Now, more than ever, organisations need to become more digital to survive and thrive.**
+      More than ever, organisations need to become more digital to survive and thrive.

       Being digital is about much more than your website.
 It is the way to